The Big Five

 One earlier study examined the genetic and environmental foundations of the five qualities by analyzing 123 pairs of identical twins and 127 pairs of fraternal twins.
 The results indicated that the heritability of each personality trait was 53% for extraversion, 41% for agreeableness, 44% for conscientiousness, 41% for neuroticism, and 61% for openness.

-Recent study indicates that genetics influence personality; nevertheless, pinpointing specific genes and gene patterns is intricate and complicated.
+A recent study indicates that genetics influence personality; nevertheless, pinpointing specific genes and gene patterns is intricate and complicated.
 (Source: Translational Psychiatry)

 Longitudinal research indicates that these Big Five personality traits generally exhibit considerable stability throughout maturity.
 A four-year study of working-age adults indicated that personality exhibited few changes due to unpleasant life circumstances.